The Origins, Purpose, and Practice of Data Observability

 - Saving engineering time: If your engineering team is spending an inordinate amount of time dealing with inbound service tickets, data observability is one way you can solve problems faster and prevent them from recurring.

-- Reducing lapses in data quality: Especially when data is operationalized beyond business intelligence to power go-to-market operations, automations, and customer experiences, the cost of poor data quality can directly affect the top-line and bottom-line of a company.
+- Reducing data quality outages: Especially when data is operationalized beyond business intelligence to power go-to-market operations, automations, and customer experiences, the cost of poor data quality can directly affect the top-line and bottom-line of a company.
+Conversely, improved data reliability can improve the commercials of a company that depends on data.

 - Increasing the leverage of the data team: The biggest problem facing most data teams is hiring great talent.
 Once you have great people on board, you don’t want their time wasted on menial tasks that could be automated.
-Instead of putting out fires, data teams can spend their time delivering data products to the business.
+Instead of putting out fires, data teams can spend their time developing data pipelines and delivering data products to the business.

 - Expanding data awareness: There is a school of thought that data practitioners should help other teams make better decisions, automate workflows, and understand the impact of their work.
 But what about data teams?
 They need the ability to optimize their own workflows.
 Data observability provides the metadata they need to do that.